Immigrants with temporary status have grown deep roots in US

 SPRINGDALE, Ark.
 (AP) — Irma Chavez is a married mother of four who leads a business networking initiative in this small Arkansas city she calls home.
 It's a long way from her life as a live-in housekeeper in California years ago, and further still from a childhood working in El Salvador's coffee fields.

-What has indelibly marked the path of the 44-year-old marketing specialist is a government program that lets people from disaster-stricken and war-torn countries live and work legally in the United States.
+What has indelibly marked the path of the 44-year-old marketing specialist is a government program that allows people from countries ravaged by disaster and war to live and work legally in the United States.
 While the Trump administration tried to cancel the program for many immigrants, President Joe Biden is backing legislation that would give Chavez and hundreds of thousands of people like her a shot at becoming American citizens.

-It’s a monumental shift from six months ago, when a court gave the Trump administration the right to halt Temporary Protected Status, or TPS, for four countries, stoking fear among many of the program’s 411,000 recipients that they could be sent back to their homelands.
+It’s a monumental shift from just six months ago, when a court gave the Trump administration the right to halt Temporary Protected Status, or TPS, for four countries, stoking fear among many of the program's 411,000 recipients that they could be sent back to their homelands.
+Many, like Chavez, haven't lived there in decades.

 Now, these immigrants are pinning their hopes on the Senate after the House passed a sweeping bill to let them call the United States their permanent home.
 The legislation, which faces uncertain prospects, would offer an eight-year pathway to citizenship to an estimated 11 million people in the U.S. illegally and put immigrants brought to the country as children and TPS recipients on an even faster track to becoming Americans.

-For Chavez, who lives in Springdale, Arkansas, and has been renewing her temporary status for two decades, the legislation could put an end to fears of deportation.
-It also would let her travel more easily to see her mother and sister in their humble Salvadoran hometown.
+For Chavez, who lives in Springdale, Arkansas, and has been renewing her temporary status for two decades, the legislation could put an end to fears that she might be deported without her children.
+It also would allow her to travel more easily to see her mother and sister in their humble Salvadoran hometown lined with dusty streets.

 While temporary, the program can be renewed by U.S. officials and has been repeatedly.
 If supporters and critics agree on anything, it's that a temporary program should not last decades.

-Last fall, there were 10 countries designated for the program by the U.S. Homeland Security secretary.
-The Biden administration, which has eased some of Trump’s hardline immigration policies and is facing an uptick in migration, has recently added two more — Myanmar and Venezuela.

 More than half of those with the status are from El Salvador, which was designated for the program after a 2001 earthquake.
-Many have lived in the U.S. for decades and have no plan of returning to a country that still sees thousands of people leave each year in search of economic stability and safety from gangs.
+Many Salvadorans who initially qualified for TPS had fled their country after a civil war and have set down roots in communities from California to Arkansas.
+Most have no plan of returning to a country that still sees thousands leave each year in search of economic stability and safety from gangs.

 Giving these immigrants the ability to stay could drive many of them to buy homes and invest in businesses in U.S. communities still reeling from the coronavirus pandemic, said Manuel Orozco, director of the Center for Migration and Economic Stabilization at the development organization Creative Associates International.